Site icon Cafe Serre

 5. Monitor Temperature: Feel the side of the pitcher.
 Stop steaming when it’s too hot to touch comfortably, or use a thermometer to reach 135-150°F (57-65°C).

-Popular Espresso and Milk-Based Drinks
+What Are Popular Espresso and Milk-Based Specialty Coffee Drinks?

 • Espresso: A single (7-9g coffee, 14-18g yield) or double (14-18g coffee, 28-36g yield) shot of pure coffee.